denisboboi492/CAPL-CANoe-Python/Python Power Supply/README.md

 ![image](https://github.com/user-attachments/assets/f50a1588-a76a-499f-bc79-6a2cdcae514a)

-The panel contains buttons for connecting to a specific resource,
+The panel contains buttons for connecting to a specific resource, for turning on and off the power supply, for checking the status (on/off,volts,amps) of the power supply and for setting custom values for volts.

+You can check out the source code {here}(https://github.com/denisboboi492/CAPL-CANoe/blob/main/Python%20Power%20Supply/supply_source_code.py).